sjh9391985/sjh9391985/README.md

-### 🔆 I'm Son JaeHyeon and a full stack software engineer
+### 🔆 I'm Son JaeHyeon and a Backend software engineer

 - 🌊  *** I'm working on a Douzone ICT Company
 - 📈  *** I'm currently learning Springboot including JPA and AWS.